 2. DISP (Abaqus/Standard) & VDISP (Abaqus/Explicit)

 They can be used to prescribe translational and rotational boundary conditions; for all degrees of freedom listed in the associated BC.
-You can specify values for either the degree of freedom or its time derivatives such as velocity
+You can specify values for either the degree of freedom or its time derivatives, such as velocity

 3. FRIC (Abaqus/Standard) & VFRIC (Abaqus/Explicit) & VFRICTION (Abaqus/Explicit)

-These subroutines are used when more complex models than those provided with Abaqus are needed to describe the transmission of shear forces between surfaces in contact.
+These subroutines are used when more complex models than those provided with Abaqus are needed to describe the transmission of shear forces between surfaces in contact. writing user subroutines with Abaqus will be available in other posts and products.

 4. FILM (Abaqus/Standard)